Proof of work is a distributed consensus protocol that powers cryptocurrencies like Bitcoin.

 Proof of work is used to confirm on-chain transactions and produce new blocks in a blockchain.
 Transactions are processed by special nodes commonly known as miners, who compete to verify transactions in a network and get rewarded if they are successful.

 The proof of work algorithm is responsible for setting the difficulty rate and work that miners perform.
-Mining is the “work” that ensures only valid blocks are added to the chain.
+Crypto mining is the “work” that ensures only valid blocks are added to the chain.

 Proof of work is a necessary part of adding new blocks to a crypto network.
 In PoW cryptocurrencies, transactions are processed into blocks.
 Each block contains a block difficulty, a hash function, and a nonce.
 The hash is a representation of the block data and is directly related to proof-of-work.